Linda Rama: Early life

-Linda Rama was born into an old Tirana family.
+Rama was born into an old Tirana family.
 Her father was a musician and played the horn, while her mother worked in the administration department of the former Auto-tractor Combine.
 As a child, she attended the "Kosova" Primary School, which operated under a then experimental bilingual system (Albanian and English), and the 8-year "20 Vjetori" School in Tirana.
-She completed her secondary education in Industrial Chemistry and graduated with honors from the Faculty of Economics, University of Tirana, with a degree in Industrial Economics in 1987.
-In the same year, she started teaching as a part-time lecturer at the University, focusing on Organization and Planning of Industrial Enterprises.
-In 1992, Ms. Rama was admitted to the Central European University in Prague, where she earned a Master's Degree in Economics.
+She completed her secondary education in Industrial Chemistry and graduated with honors from the Faculty of Economics, University of Tirana, with a degree in industrial economics in 1987.
+In the same year, she started teaching as a part-time lecturer at the university, focusing on organization and planning of industrial enterprises.
+In 1992, Rama was admitted to the Central European University in Prague, where she earned a master's degree in economics.

-After completing her studies, Ms. Rama returned to work as a lecturer in International Finance at a public university and later taught Public Policy and Public Risk Management at the European University of Tirana.
+After completing her studies, Rama returned to work as a lecturer in international finance at a public university and later taught public policy and public risk management at the European University of Tirana.

 Professional career

-Linda Rama's first professional experience was at the Tirana Textile Combine, a typical socialist enterprise, where she was employed after graduation.
-After completing her Master's Degree in Economics, Linda returned to Albania to join the National Privatization Agency under the Council of Ministers as an officer responsible for designing and implementing the privatization of large strategic enterprises.
+Rama's first professional experience was at the Tirana Textile Combine, a typical socialist enterprise, where she was employed after graduation.
+After completing her master's degree in economics, Linda returned to Albania to join the National Privatization Agency under the Council of Ministers as an officer responsible for designing and implementing the privatization of large strategic enterprises.
 During her time at the agency, Linda Rama made a significant contribution to the introduction of modern market concepts, including joint stock companies, mass privatization, shares, investment funds, guarantee funds, stock exchange, etc.